fp-cybrilla/fp-cybrilla.github.io/identity/kyc-request.md

 # Perform digital kyc
 *Use this guide to submit a digital kyc application for your investor.*

 FP uses `KYC Request` object to represent the kyc application of an investor.
 You should create a `KYC Request` as the first step to initiate the kyc application process for the investor.
+> The digital kyc requests are processed by our partner AMC, ICICI Prudential.
+To use this service, you need to facilitate a minimum of ₹100 investment from your investor in any of the schemes offered by the AMC.

 ### KYC Request lifecycle
 1. The KYC Request will be in `pending` state when created.